 In Alberta, you can cancel a business registration via an authorized registry agent.

-Then, in Ontario, to close your business, the appropriate Articles of Dissolution must be submitted to the Companies and Personal Property Security Branch, along with a Letter consenting to the dissolution from the Corporations Tax Branch, a covering letter and a $25 fee.
-(Note that this procedure applies only to voluntary dissolution of Ontario corporations; the procedure for involuntary dissolution of a corporation differs.)
+In Ontario, the appropriate articles of dissolution must be submitted to the Companies and Personal Property Security Branch, along with a letter consenting to the dissolution from the Corporations Tax Branch, a cover letter, and a $25 fee.

-In British Columbia, you must file an Application for (Voluntary) Dissolution to dissolve a company under section 316 of the Business Corporations Act.
-The application can be filed on the provincial Corporate Online website.
+In British Columbia, file an Application for (Voluntary) Dissolution on the provincial Corporate Online website.
 The company must be up to date with annual report filings.

-You also need to complete the necessary T4 slips and T4 Summary and send them to the Ottawa Technology Centre within 30 days of the day your business ends.
+When winding up your payroll accounts, send all CPP contributions, EI premiums, and income tax deductions to your tax center within seven days of the day your business ends.
+You also need to complete the necessary T4 slips and T4 Summary and submit them to the Ottawa Technology Centre within 30 days of the day your business ends.

-The CRA recommends that you also complete Form RC145, Request to close business number accounts (BN), and send it along with your final return.
+The CRA recommends completing Form RC145, which is a request to close business number accounts and submit it with your final return.

-Your GST/HST account will also need to be closed when you’re closing your business.
-Once you’ve filed all your outstanding GST/HST returns and paid any outstanding amounts, send Form RC145, Request to close business number accounts (BN), to the CRA.
+Your accounts for the goods and services tax (GST), harmonized sales taxes (HSTs), and provincial sales taxes (PSTs) also need to be closed.
+Once you’ve filed your outstanding GST/HST returns and paid any outstanding amounts, submit Form RC145 to the CRA.

 In British Columbia, you can close your PST account by completing an online form from your eTaxBC account.

-In Saskatchewan, you need to file a final PST return within 15 days of closing the business, return your Vendor's license, and obtain confirmation that all remaining taxes have been paid.
+In Saskatchewan, file a final PST return within 15 days of closing the business, return your vendor's license, and obtain confirmation that all remaining taxes have been paid.

-If you have obtained a business license to operate in a town or city, be sure to notify the municipality that your business has closed and your license can be canceled.
+If you have obtained a business license to operate in a town or city, notify the municipality that your business has closed and your license can be canceled.